Olly Alexander urged to pull out of Eurovision just hours before final

-Olly Alexander has been urged to pull out of Eurovision just hours before the final over the inclusion of Israel in this year's competition.
+Olly Alexander was urged to pull out of Eurovision just hours before the final over the inclusion of Israel in this year's competition.

-The Years and Years singer, who is representing the UK in Malmo, Sweden, has been told "to do the right thing and boycott Eurovision".
+The Years and Years singer, who was born in Harrogate and is representing the UK in Malmo, Sweden, was told "to do the right thing and boycott Eurovision".

 Israel's participation in the competition has been controversial with large-scale protests taking place.